 This article will give advice and exercises to help you improve in the area of true/false/not given questions in IELTS.
 This is an area that most candidates and students find difficult, so don’t worry if you do.
 This article will talk you through different strategies, tips, and tricks.
 To show you exactly what, and what not, to do.

 The first question most people ask is ‘Is there any difference between the two question types?’

-In terms of the text, the answer is Yes – they base T/F/NG questions on the text, whereas Y/N/NG focuses on the author’s opinion.
+In terms of the text, the answer is Yes – they base True/False/Not Given questions in IELTS on the text, whereas Y/N/NG focuses on the author’s opinion.
 In terms of how you answer the question, then there is no difference at all.
 The strategies you use in one, you will use in the other.

 If the reading says the opposite of the fact, it is False or No. Then if you can find no information, Answer is Not Given.
 On the surface, this looks easy enough, but it causes real problems for candidates.
 Let me give you an example, taken from IELTS Express.
 The reading article is focussing on studying in different English Speaking countries.